Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Analysis based on Quantum Equivalence Principle

-The above result shows that there is an amplitude modulation on the interference pattern that is periodic in $1/w$, whenever $\theta\neq0$, that is, $[\hat{H}_N,\hat{H}_f]\neq0$.
-This shows that violations of the quantum equivalence principle in nonstatic spacetimes could, in principle, be detected in a manner similar to that discussed in Ref.~\cite{zych2018quantum}.
+The presence of the amplitude modulation in the interference pattern is an indication of the violation of the quantum equivalence principle.
+Indeed, it can be seen from \req{visQEP} and \req{DeltaTauGL3} that there is an amplitude modulation that is periodic in $1/w$, whenever $\theta\neq\ell\pi/2\:(\ell\in\mbb{N})$, that is, $[\hat{H}_N,\hat{H}_f]\neq0$.
+Thereby the violation of the quantum equivalence principle in nonstatic spacetimes could, in principle, be detected in a manner similar to that discussed in Ref.~\cite{zych2018quantum}.